Media Democracy Festival 2024

 In conversation with Banseka Kayembe, Naked Politics

-Featuring keynote addresses on investigative journalism, alongside debates on ‘alt-news’ channels, the media’s war on Gaza and priorities for media reform ahead of the general election, this year’s Media Democracy Festival is set to be an energising, thought-provoking and urgent gathering.
+Featuring keynote addresses on investigative journalism, alongside debates on ‘alt-news’ channels, the media’s war on Gaza and priorities for media reform ahead of the general election, this year’s Media Democracy Festival was an energising, thought-provoking and urgent gathering.

 With economic crises, global conflicts and an upcoming UK general election all exposing the failures of our current media system, strengthening the movement for a transformed democratic media is more vital than ever.